tuhdo/org-recipes/README.md

 ```

-Then, running the command `org-snippets` will display it like this:
+Then, running the command `org-recipes` will display it like this:

 ![helm-org-snippets](helm-org-snippets.png)